-COP21 United Nations Climate Change Conference 2015: an online research exercise applying current affairs to the course materials on preserving the biosphere. [ form]
+COP21 United Nations Climate Change Conference 2015, applying current affairs to the course materials on preserving the biosphere.

-Honors, and upper level students will give briefings on research: the issue; the research question; arguments; evidence; and findings.
+Honors, and upper level students will give Briefings of research the issue; the research question; arguments; evidence; and findings.

 Students should prepare for the Maps exercise, by reviewing the major countries of each region of the world, and preparing to recognize them from a map of the region.